The Barna Group’s 2016 research of American churches found that almost half (46%) attend a church of 100 or fewer members.

 In medium and larger churches, this process had to be systemised to be effective.

-Small churches have the advantage of avoiding a system that can break down because the pastor can easily focus on integration of new people through their personal contact.
+Small churches have the advantage of avoiding a system that can break down because the pastor can easily focus on the integration of new people through their personal contact.

 3. Simpler Systems